Skip to main

 frog

-Want to explore exciting topics such as paleoclimatology, brains in books and film, or medical microbiology?
-Or would you rather investigate the urban planning, or take a seminar to quickly expand the knowledge of your field?
+Want to explore exciting topics such as agent-based model of an evolving and interactive populations, diagnostics and therapeutics, paleoclimatology, or transforming academia with artificial intelligence research?
+Or would you rather investigate atmospheric convection, Extremal Graph Theory, or take a seminar to quickly expand the knowledge of your field?

 Consider taking one or more of the 20+ exciting new and special topic courses available this semester.